 Be aware of electrical assets on your farm

-Make sure you know the location of all electrical infrastructure on or near you property, including overhead and underground electricity networks.
-If you see an electrical emergency or damaged electrical equipment, call Horizon Power immediately.
+Make sure you know the location of all electrical infrastructure on or near your property, including overhead and underground electricity networks.

 Powerlines, power poles and other electrical infrastructure can all present serious safety risks.
 Do some basic checks before starting work.